Disk-MTH/Christmas-card/README.md

 # Christmas card
 This project is under development, so it is not complete.
 All that is indicated below is therefore not yet contractual.
+To launch the app you have just to double click on "start.bat" or launch "Main.py" with python.

 ## Presentation
 This github repository is a project resulting from a work requested in court.
 The exercise was to make a little Christmas card drawn with a turtle but, the project being really simple, I decided to do things my way (while answering the basic exercise of course).
-In this projects I therefore use turtle for the drawing, tkinter for the GUI and (I don't know for the sound yet).
+In this projects I therefore use turtle for the drawing, tkinter for the GUI, (I don't know) for sounds and python 3.10.0.

 ## License
 All the files in this repository are completely free of rights (see the [license](https://github.com/Disk-MTH/Christmas-card/blob/master/license.txt)) so you can grab the images, the code ... and do whatever you want with them (just respect the [license](https://github.com/Disk-MTH/Christmas-card/blob/master/license.txt)).